-Our final dataset contains property records from New York City's open-access Automated City Register Information System (ACRIS), which is administered by the Department of Finance.
-This dataset contains documents that impact rights to real property and must be filed with the City Register, including deeds and mortgages.
+The ACRIS dataset contains documents that impact rights to real property and must be filed with the City Register, including deeds and mortgages.
+ACRIS data are organized at the individual document level, and documents are linked to (possibly multiple) taxlots.
+A tax-lot can usually be thought of as a building, but in practice also can include parcels where several buildings are built on one tax lot, or, conversely, buildings that have been split up into multiple tax-lot units (usually these sub-building tax-lot units are condominiums, including ground floor retail condominiums).
 We therefore observe changes in property ownership, as well as all new mortgages (including refinances) and mortgage satisfactions.
 However, the City Register filing only records the date the mortgage was issued and the total amount of the loan.
 ACRIS does not report on the interest rate or term of the loan.
 We use the ACRIS data to construct a panel of lending activity at the property-quarter level.

-ACRIS also contains PDFs of commercial mortgage documents.
-We downloaded these PDFs and used OCR software to convert them to machine-readable text documents.
-Using natural language processing algorithms, we attempted to detect language restricting landlords? leasing behavior.
-We detect such language in 35-45% of all mortgage documents.
+ACRIS also contains PDF scans of the text of the commercial mortgage documents themselves.
+We downloaded these PDFs and used OCR software to convert them to machinereadable text documents.
+Using natural language processing algorithms, we attempted to detect language restricting landlords' leasing behavior.
+We detect this language at an increasing rate over time, and by the end of sample it appears in 35-45% of all mortgage documents, as pictured in Figure 9.
 However, this is almost certainly a lower bound on the frequency of tenancy covenants, since OCR technology is error-prone and there are many ways to phrase tenancy covenants that our analysis may miss.
 Furthermore, real estate lawyers, landlords, lenders, brokers and industry analysts have all described these covenants as standard.